dimovadobi/Programming-Basics-Book-Python-MN/chapter-00.1-about-softuni.md

 **The SoftUni Judge system** \([https://judge.softuni.org](https://judge.softuni.org)\) is an automated Internet system for **checking the solutions of programming exercises via series of tests**.
 The submission and verification happen in **real time**: you submit the solution and within seconds you get an answer whether it is correct.
 Each **successfully** taken test gives you the points it gains.
 For a completely correct solution you get all the points for this problem.
 For partially correct solution you get part of the points for the task.
 For a completely wrong solution you get 0 points.
 This how the **SoftUni Judge** looks like:
 ![](/assets/chapter-1-images/02.Expression-03.png)

-**All problems from the current book are available for testing in SoftUni judge** and we strongly recommend testing them after you solve them to be sure you don't miss anything and that your solution works correctly according to the task requirements.
+**All problems from the current book are available for testing in SoftUni Judge** and we strongly recommend testing them after you solve them to be sure you don't miss anything and that your solution works correctly according to the task requirements.

-Keep in mind some **specifics about SoftUni judge**:
+Keep in mind some **specifics about SoftUni Judge**:

-* For each task the **judge system keeps the best score you had**.
+* For each task the **Judge system keeps the best score you had**.
 Therefore, if you upload a solution with wrong code or lower score compared to the previous one, the system won't take away your points.
 * The output of your program is **compared** by the system to a strictly expected result.
 Every **unnecessary symbol, missing comma or space** may lead to 0 points on a particular test.
-The **output** that the judge expects is **described in the requirements of every task** and **nothing else should be added**.
+The **output** that the Judge expects is **described in the requirements of every task** and **nothing else should be added**.
 * **Example:** If the output requires to print a number \(ex. `25`\), do not display any descriptive messages such as `The result is: 25`, just print as it is required, i.e. only the number.

-The SoftUni judge system is **available any time** via its website: [https://judge.softuni.org](https://judge.softuni.org).
+The SoftUni Judge system is **available any time** via its website: [https://judge.softuni.org](https://judge.softuni.org).

   * Using the SoftUni Judge system is **free** and it's not bound with the participation in SoftUni's courses.